JRDNVI/ds-CA1/README.md

 - If it hasn't been translated, pass the item and language to a function which will loop through each attribute and check if the type is string, if it is, use the TranslateTextCommand to translate it and store it as the new attribute value. if it isn't keep the original value.
 The function will return the translated item.

 - Then the translated item will be stored in the translation table using the PutCommand, with the added attribute of language.

-###  Extra (If relevant).

-[ State whether you have created a multi-stack solution for this assignment or used lambda layers to speed up update deployments.
-Also, mention any aspect of the CDK framework __that was not covered in the lectures that you used in this assignment. ]